 You will also find options that allow you to make a tax payment or set up payment agreements, update your email address, allow authorizations from a tax professional, and determine whether you want paper or electronic notifications.

 Make sure to notify the IRS if your address has changed.
-For legal name changes, you will need to inform the Social Security Administration.
+For legal name changes, you also will need to inform the Social Security Administration.

 Updating and ensuring that your information is accurate is an important first step in your planning.
 It will also improve the odds that any refunds you are due are paid correctly.